nosilver4u/ewww-image-optimizer/readme.txt

 = What are the supported operating systems? =

 I've tested it on Windows (with Apache), Linux, Mac OSX, FreeBSD, and Solaris.
-The cloud API will work on any OS.
+The Compress API and Easy IO CDN will work on any OS.

 = I want to know more about image optimization, and why you chose these options/tools. =